shieber/metrics-comparison/README.md

 The notebook uses a JavaScript-based approach to initialize the visualization.
 This is necessary because:

-1. Voila executes all Python cells *before* rendering the page
+1. Voila executes all Python cells *before* rendering the page.
-2. Generating matplotlib output inside an ipywidgets `Output` widget during this pre-render phase can block indefinitely
+2. Generating matplotlib output inside an ipywidgets `Output` widget during this pre-render phase can block indefinitely.
-3. The solution uses `requestIdleCallback` to trigger the initial plot after the browser is idle and widgets are fully initialized
+3. The solution uses `requestIdleCallback` to trigger the initial plot after the browser is idle and widgets are fully initialized.